 rheumatic heart disease means damage to the heart resulting from an episode, or more than one episode, of acute rheumatic fever.

+[Regulation 3 amended in Gazette 24 Jun 2016 p.
+2312-13.]

 4. Acute rheumatic fever and rheumatic heart disease prescribed conditions of health

 The following are prescribed as conditions of health to which Part IXA of the Act applies —